 Waco Foundation received an $8 million dollar estate gift from Kent Keeth.
-This generous donation will be used to advance the Foundation's mission and improve quality of life in McLennan County.
+This generous donation is used to advance the Foundation's mission and improve quality of life in McLennan County.

 Dr. George Jurek, retired dentist and local philanthropist, is passionate about access to dental health resources, especially for those who have behavioral health needs.
 Dr. Jurek’s vision is to replace fragmented dental care with an inclusive model that encompasses dentistry as part of primary care for patients with behavioral health needs or developmental disabilities.
 To further realize his vision, Dr. Jurek generously established the Dr. George Jurek Dental Services Fund at Waco Foundation that provides funding to help patients with behavioral health needs attain access to dental healthcare.
 Dr. Jurek has made a planned gift provision and will leave a portion of his estate to provide for future dental health needs in perpetuity.

-Mart, Texas native James Lee Davis, JL for short, cares deeply for his hometown and believes it is important to give back to the community that helped raise him.
-In the past two years, JL has donated $6 million toward the construction of the new Mart High School and $400,000 toward city infrastructure.
-In addition to these generous gifts, he recently established two funds at Waco Foundation: the Dorothy Schneider Davis Endowed Scholarship Fund with a $1 million gift in honor of his late wife, and a fund for Mart road projects, to which he gave $850,000 in matching funds to assist the City of Mart as its citizens invest in local road and infrastructure improvements.
+Mart, Texas native James Lee Davis, JL established two funds at Waco Foundation: the Dorothy Schneider Davis Endowed Scholarship Fund with a $1 million gift in honor of his late wife, and a fund for Mart road projects, to which he gave $850,000 in matching funds to assist the City of Mart as its citizens invest in local road and infrastructure improvements.